Gastric sleeve surgery | specialists and information on bariatric surgery

 • scarring

-What must a patient with a gastruc sleeve consider?
+What does a patient with a sleeve gastrectomy need to consider?

-Within the first four weeks after the surgery you should only eat liquid or mashed food.
-The gastric sleeve must gradually get used to solid food.
-After a few weeks, you will be able to eat all the foods you tolerate.
+During the first four weeks after the operation, you should only eat liquid or pureed food.
+The gastric sleeve must gradually become accustomed to solid food.
+After a few weeks, you will be able to eat all foods that you can tolerate.

 • Eat five to seven small meals a day.

-• Separate food and drink to prevent rinsing of the gastric sleeve.
+• Separate eating and drinking to prevent the tube stomach from flushing.

 Whatsapp Facebook Instagram YouTube E-Mail Print